Mike-LilRegie/gatsby-starter-foundation/src/content/posts/2021-10-07-a-sponge-pillow-a-sponge-pillow.md

 I had been researching blow-up pillows and figured we'd end up buying one of these.
 But they can be a little unforgiving, and they tend to slide around on the mattress.
 Not so much fun for a side-sleeper.
 In the course of late-night, can't sleep, research, I came across some comments in the [Ultralight Reddit](https://www.reddit.com/r/Ultralight/) expounding the virtues of a pillow made with a sponge, a buff and a puffy jacket.
 I was intrigued and had to try this.

 Down to the local Repco store and searching for the largest car-wash sponge they had.
 The lady looked a little intrigued by our obvious sponge enthusiasm and enquired what we would be using it for.
 "Well, you're going to think this is weird", I said, "but we're going hiking and want to use it for a pillow."
 Her eyes lit up and she was like, "You've come to the right person!" and proceeded to tell us about buying a mattress booster with memory foam inside for her partner, and then cutting it up and the foam out to make support for them to help sleep.
-This may or may not be our next step, depending on how the sponge foam pillow goes.
+The lady knew her stuff!
+This may or may not be our next step, depending on how the sponge pillow goes.

 Anyways, here's the sponge, the buff and the puffy jacket: